 Diaz hits 2 homers, Rays beat A’s 5-1 in AL wild-card game

+“We have a tough road ahead of us, Houston’s a great team, but we played them well this year.
+It’s going to be a dogfight,” Tommy Pham said.

-Tommy Pham homered in the fifth for the 96-win Rays, who had the smallest payroll in the majors at $66.4 million.
-They were unfazed by the towel-swirling Oakland home crowd of 54,005 that established a wild-card record, having recently played at Dodger Stadium and also on the road against the Yankees and Red Sox in the season's final two weeks.
+Pham homered in the fifth for the 96-win Rays, who had the smallest payroll in the majors at $66.4 million.
+And in a playoff meeting between creative, small-budget teams that make the most of limited resources, it was Tampa Bay that came out on top.

+The Rays were unfazed by a towel-swirling Oakland crowd of 54,005 that established a wild-card record, having recently played at Dodger Stadium and on the road against the Yankees and Red Sox during the season's final two weeks.

+“I really feed off the energy of this situation.
+I that helped us,” Morton said.
+“It helped us to come in here and be in a high-pressure situation.
+The stadium was pretty rowdy but I think that helped us focus.”

-The Rays raced out of their dugout to celebrate when Marcus Semien struck out to end it, and then started putting on fresh playoff T-shirts and caps.
+And when Marcus Semien struck out to end it, Tampa Bay players raced out of their dugout to celebrate and put on fresh playoff T-shirts and caps.
+Once in the clubhouse, the Rays drenched Morton with booze.

-The A's have lost nine straight winner-take-all games since 2000, going 1-15 with a chance to advance to the next round.
-Their only win was in 2006 against the Twins before being swept in the AL Championship Series by the Tigers.
+The A's have lost nine straight winner-take-all games since 2000, going 1-15 with a chance to advance to the next postseason round.
+Their only win came in 2006 against the Twins before being swept in the AL Championship Series by the Tigers.

 A year ago in the wild-card game, Oakland's first time back in the playoffs since 2014, the A's fell behind fast and lost 7-2 at Yankee Stadium.
 They won 97 games again to earn a wild card.